OHIF/Viewers/platform/docs/docs/development/testing.md

   Run the tests by clicking on the `Run #number integration tests` .

-  A new window will open and you will see e2e tests being executed one after each other.
+  A new window will open, and you will see e2e tests being executed one after each other.

   ![e2e-cypress-final](../assets/img/e2e-cypress-final.png)